dell-democenter/dell-democenter.github.io/0499/Readme_v3.3.md

 ## wac (windows admin center)
 the "option" to have a nice HTML5 UI for managing windows systems.
 **MUST** be accessed by edge, it's not working with firefox

+## nutanix
+is a single node nutanix "cluster". it´s based of the node (AHV) itself running a control vm (CVM). limited reources avalaible...

+## prismcentral
+some kind of manager of managers aka. vcenter. it can control multiple nutanix clusters.

+## proxmox
+is a single node proxmox cluster. can run KVM vm´s and linux containers. for demoing what proxmox is and most important whts it´s NOT.
+pbs ande backup schedule is already configured and onboarded.

+## pbs
+proxmox backup server aka.
+PBS. a vm that is specifix designes to protecte proxmox environments. it´s doing ceompression and dedupe.

 # actual issues